Development Container Base Images

-Today I want to introduce one of my repositories regarding Development Containers.
-Without further ado, let’s dive in.
+Today I want to introduce one of my repositories regarding Development Containers, something I have been using in my quest for stronger isolation and portability.

 What Are Development Containers?

-TL;DR - They are a portable and reproducible development environment.
+TL;DR - They are portable and reproducible development environments built on containers.

 Quoting the project’s homepage: